xeon92/UIScaleView/README.md

 when a contents view whose minimum width is 200 is inserted into space where width is constrainted to 100, it can inserted into space by scaling 50%. and height is calculated by scaling ratio, so height should be open constrainted.

-it's opposite case can be also true. where maximum width of contents is defined. it can be deal with it by scaling view to scaling to over 100%.
+it's opposite case can be also true. where maximum width of contents is defined. it can be deal with it by scaling view to scaling to ratio that over 100%.

 ## matching properties